 Free-$99/user/month

 Apollo gives you a 275M+ contact database, email sequences, a phone dialer, and lead scoring in one platform.
 The free tier is generous enough for individual SDRs to run real campaigns.
-At $49/user/month, it is the most cost-effective way to get both data and engagement without buying two separate tools.
+At $49/user/month, it's the most cost-effective way to get both data and engagement without buying two separate tools.
+The all-in-one approach means less tool sprawl and fewer integrations to maintain, which matters for lean ops teams.

-Watch out: Data accuracy on direct dials lags behind ZoomInfo, especially for VP+ contacts.
-The engagement features are solid but not as sophisticated as dedicated platforms like Outreach or SalesLoft.
+Watch out: Data accuracy on direct dials lags behind ZoomInfo, especially for VP+ contacts at enterprise companies.
+The engagement features are solid but not as sophisticated as dedicated platforms like Outreach or SalesLoft for complex multi-step sequences.

 Read Full Review →